reproteq/TelegramKrakenBot/README.md

 pip3 install jsonlines -U

-For show all list of moduls installed in pip3 execute:
+For show all list of modules installed in pip3 execute:

 pip3 list